Hand Therapy: Typical Diagnoses That Require Treatment

 Get the Specialization You Need from a Certified Hand Therapist

 If you’re seeking wrist, hand, or thumb pain treatment, consider seeking out more specialized care.
 Hand therapy interventions can ease your discomfort while preventing future injuries.
 Take advantage of those that know best.
-Get your pain checked out by a physical therapist with a CHT degree before it becomes a bigger problem than it has to be.
+Have a pysical therapist with a CHT degree check out your pain before it becomes a bigger problem than it has to be.